 Join the WashU Medicine Department of Neuroscience on Sept.
-8-9 for the Insights Into Cortex: David Van Essen Symposium, a tribute for the 80th birthday of Van Essen.
+8-9 for the David Van Essen Symposium: Insights Into Cortex, a tribute to the 80th birthday of Van Essen.

-The symposium will cover the structure, function, connectivity, architecture, development, evolution and computations of the cerebral and cerebellar cortex.
+The symposium will cover the structure, function, connectivity, architecture, development and computations of the cerebral and cerebellar cortex.

-David Van Essen has been a member of the Department of Neuroscience since 1992, serving as chair from 1992-2012.
+David Van Essen has been a member of the Department of Neuroscience since 1992, serving as chair from 1992 to 2012.
 He is the Alumni Endowed Professor of Neuroscience at WashU.

 Van Essen pioneered the analysis of cortical structure, function, connectivity, development and evolution in humans and nonhuman primates.
 He has served as a principal investigator for the Human Connectome Project (HCP), a large-scale effort to acquire, analyze and freely share high-quality neuroimaging data from 1,200 healthy adults, in order to enable exploration of brain connectivity and its relationship to behavior.